taegorov/reading-notes/README.md

 A *growth mindset* is a mentality in which someone believes they can constantly improve through effort and perseverance.
 This is at odds with a *fixed mindset*, which suggests that your intelligence and talent are unchanging.

-If you love learning and overcoming obstacles, you might already have a growth mindset.
+If you love learning and overcoming obstacles, you might already have a *growth mindset*.

 ## How to keep myself in a growth mindset: